atlasphp/Atlas.Orm/docs/getting-started.md

 > **Warning**:
 >
-> Atlas 3 is still in "alpha" so it should be considered unstable, though it
+> Atlas 3 ("Cassini") is still in alpha so it should be considered unstable,
-> is ready for experimental and exploratory use.
+> though it is ready for experimental and exploratory use.
+If you need a stable
+> release, please try Atlas 2 ("Boggs").

 ## Installation